Monochrome901/DMNet_ee798/README.md

    python run_all.py
    ```

    - **Output**: A new folder containing cropped images and corresponding annotations.
+(Most of the code in this part is taken from the given references)
    - **What actually happened?** -
     1. Make the annotations file as per the model requirements (removing last two columns)
     2. Creating ground truth density maps with Generate_density_map_official.py (in .npy format)